Injured in a Motor Accident While Working: CTP vs. Workers Compensation

 Failing to lodge one could result in missing out on specific entitlements later, such as common law damages for economic loss or pain and suffering.

-2) Who pays your benefits first?
+Who usually pays benefits first?

 Under NSW law, the Workers Compensation insurer is typically the primary payer.
 They will manage and pay for: